Unravelling Metastable Markovian Open Quantum Systems: Two qubit model

 The dominant eigenvector $\ket{\varphi_a}$ is the black dot, and both jumpless trajectories eventually converge to this point.
 The two slow eigenvalues of $G$ are both $O(\epsilon^2)$, and this sets the speed at which the jumpless trajectory moves along the slow manifold.
 (Note that the jumpless trajectory describes a four-dimensional wavefunction with real co-efficients: we represent it by a three-dimensional sketch, bearing in mind that the fourth component is fixed by normalisation.)

-Fig.~\ref{fig:dfs_traj+record} shows a typical quantum trajectory and corresponding measurement record.
 In contrast to the models discussed so far, the properties outlined in Sec.~\ref{sec:metastable_classical_systems} do not hold in this case, and one cannot identify fast relaxation into distinct metastable phases with slow transitions between them.
-Instead, the unravelled system exhibits fast relaxation into the slow manifold.
 This qualitative difference from the 3-state model illustrates that the metastable DFS is inherently non-classical.
 The absence of distinct phases also means that committors -- which are characteristic of classical metastability -- cannot be defined in this case.
 The possibility of continuous slow evolution of the quantum state within a slow manifold is a distinctive feature of quantum metastable systems: this behaviour is absent from classical theories of metastability.

 Fig. \ref{fig:dfs_p(l)} shows the invariant measure along the jumpless trajectories: there is significant probability [$p(\ell)=O(1)$ as $\epsilon\to0$] over a range of $\ell$.
 The typical time between jumps is long, as shown in Fig. \ref{fig:dfs_p(log_tau)}.
 In fact, the {entire} slow manifold is similar to a dark phase in that the jump rate is $O(\epsilon^2)$ everywhere.
 Following the prescription of Sec.~\ref{sec:committor_for_reset}, one can use the semi-Markov property of the quantum trajectories to compute the probability that the system jumps to a given reset state given the destination of the previous jump, using \eqref{committor_from_jumps}.
 Since there are two reset points, there are four such probabilities: we find that they are all of order unity.
 This is in stark contrast to the three-state model of Sec.~\ref{sec:3_state_2_jump} where the system tends to make multiple repeated jumps of the same type: in that case, two of the probabilities are $O(1)$ but the other two are small, $O(\epsilon^2)$.